Mehdikovic/HideRun/README.md

 # Hide_and_Run
-Hide&amp;Run is stealth game made with Godot
+Hide&amp;Run is a stealth game made with Godot